 Creating an equivalent set of requirements or ‘soft infrastructure’ covering the usage standards, governance, and adherence obligations in the data domain will have a similar effect on the data economy.
 This digital soft infrastructure will give companies and citizens legal control and functional control of their data, enabling them to re-use their data elsewhere as they choose.
 The governance framework of the DGA will be instrumental in creating a soft infrastructure for data, as explained in more detail below.

-Data Innovation Board and Digital Exchange Board: a solid duo
+Data Innovation Board and Data Exchange Board: a solid duo

 |Data intermediaries and the DEB|